home-assistant/home-assistant.io/source/_integrations/freebox.markdown

 authorize it by pressing the right arrow on the facade of the Freebox when prompted to do so.

-To make the WiFi switch and the reboot service working you will have to add "Modification des réglages de la Freebox " permission to Home Assistant application in "Paramètres de la Freebox" > "Gestion des accès" > "Applications".
+To make the Wi-Fi switch and the reboot service working you will have to add "Modification des réglages de la Freebox " permission to Home Assistant application in "Paramètres de la Freebox" > "Gestion des accès" > "Applications".

 ### Supported routers